 - Add rose water and pour the sweetened condensed milk to the mixing bowl.

 - Using hands, amalgamate them all together to form the sweet mixture.
 When a handful of the mixture is pressed , they should hold the form, and not fall apart.
 (If the mixture is too dry, add a little sweetened condensed milk.
-And if the mixture is too sticky and gets gooey, add more of the dry coconut, pistachios and the shredded dry rose petals.)
+And if the mixture is too sticky and gets gooey, add some more dry coconut, pistachios and the shredded dry rose petals.)

 - Adorn the sweet balls with a small rose petals and pistachio slivers.